7 Reasons Why You Voided Your Car's Warranty (2019 Guide)

 Cold Air Intake Installation And Car Warranties (The Bottom Line)

 This is going to be similar to air intakes as they don’t “REALLY” hurt the vehicle but, most certainly qualify as aftermarket parts that push the vehicle beyond it’s everyday use.
-The biggest hurdle for the dealerships service department here would be proving that an aftermarket exhaust really caused related damage somewhere else in the vehicle.
-Is the exhaust worth possibly losing a significant part of your hard earned warranty?
-That’s for you to decide.

 Tips for avoiding problems with your car's warranty